Lake District weekend breaks — a 3-day complete guide

 The incredible view of Grasmere Lake from above

-Rydal Water – 3 days in the Lake District
+Rydal Water — Lake District breaks

 Rydal Water is the third lake we visited in the Lake District and hidden a little off grid.
 It’s a short and scenic walk from Grasmere Lake, and there are several routes you can take to get there.

 It’s a lake that everyone can enjoy.
-From dog owners and walkers, to locals having a picnic, Rydal Water is one hidden lake you can’t miss.
+From dog owners and walkers, to locals having a picnic, Rydal Water is one hidden lake that you can’t miss.

 The Apple Pie Café — where to eat in Ambleside

-After a long morning of walking and a little hiking, it’s time for lunch.
+After a long morning of walking and a little hiking, it was time for lunch.
 There are several good cafes around Rydal and Grasmere that serve light bites, and at reasonable prices too.
 Grasmere Tea Gardens has outdoor seating to enjoy the views — and the food at the same time.

 The Old School Room Tea Shop in Rydal is a local favorite.
 It’s an ideal place to gather refreshment, and shelter, for when the rain pours down.

-We decided to return to Ambleside, as there was one place we’d passed that had particularly caught my eye.
+We decided to return to Ambleside, as there was one place we’d passed that had caught my eye.
 The Apple Pie Café is in Ambleside town center, and is as good as it sounds.
 Its tiny shopfront looks misleading, but there’s a larger restaurant area towards the back.

 They sell everything from homemade pies and sandwiches, to cakes and pastries.
 Prices are reasonable, and the food’s local, made fresh on site and is also very tasty.